marcelofern/marcelofern.github.io/posts/software-design/a-critique-of-solid/index.md

-This all means that by using **Dynamic polymorphism** our code requires an additional level of indirection for *each* virtual function call, and the memory footprint of objects will increase program memory usage.
+This all means that by using **Dynamic polymorphism** our code requires an additional level of indirection for *each* virtual function call, and the memory footprint of objects will increase program memory usage too.

 Furthermore, the given example is a simplistic one.
 In cases where dynamic polymorphism is overused, the code may have convoluted inheritance